 Learn how to diagnose car problems, service and repair, and get up to speed with the latest automotive technologies and new generation hi-tech, hi-spec vehicles.
 You could also be working on a range of other light automotive vehicles, such as motorbikes, boats and campervans.

-Whichever option you choose, you get plenty of hands-on workshop experience working on client vehicles.
+You'll get plenty of hands-on workshop experience working on client vehicles.
 In your own time, you complete online assignments that get you to describe and demonstrate your practical learning.

-You still have access to all our campus facilities.
+You'll also still have access to all our campus facilities.
 Most importantly, our qualified tutors visit you regularly and continue to provide ongoing mentoring and support throughout your apprenticeship.

 Upon successfully completing the requirements you'll receive the award of: